TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG_PART_2.md

 * Briefly check for missing fields, empty paragraph lists...
 (Don't forget to check )

 Fields:
-segmentation: suitable: train:dev:test as is, unsuitable: assign new split by label instead of `primary`, `secondary`, `tertiary`: `primary_level_1`, `primary_level_2`,... `secondary_level_1`, `secondary_level_2`... `tertiary_level_1`,...
+segmentation: suitable: `train:dev:test` as is, unsuitable: assign new split by primary_level_2 only instead of `primary`, `secondary`, `tertiary`: `primary_level_1`, `primary_level_2`,... `secondary_level_1`, `secondary_level_2`... `tertiary_level_1`,...
 Add field `domain`, but leave URL in as well
 `split`: which split does the instance belong to.